hmrc/ukim-auth-checker-api/resources/public/api/conf/1.0/Service_Guide.md

 ---

 # API Service Guide
-This initial discovery document shows developers and other users how to use UK Internal Market Scheme (UKIMS) API with their software.
+This initial discovery document shows developers and other users how to use the UK Internal Market Scheme (UKIMS) API together with their software.
 Learn about the processes involved in passing EORI numbers to check UKIM validity for Fast Parcel Operators (FPOs) and other third party operators.

 ## API Overview